 eCTD applications can handle different authoring strategies for CTD-Q information.
-For any given CTD-Q topic (e.g., P.1 Description and Composition of the Drug Product), either a single document can be provided that covers multiple strengths and manufacturers, or multiple documents can be provided, e.g. per strength and/or per manufacturer.
+For any given CTD-Q topic (e.g., P.1 Description and Composition of the Drug Product), either a single document can be provided that covers multiple strengths, or multiple documents can be provided, e.g. per strength.
 Regardless of the XML attributes, when there are significant differences in content it is best practice to provide multiple documents, to realise the lifecycle benefit that eCTD offers.
 When deciding on the strategy for the single- or multiple-document approach applicants should also take into consideration the ability of the assessor to review the content.
 If there are multiple files in the same element, the title of each leaf should be used to distinguish the scope of each document's content, and the -var part of the filename used to differentiate each PDF document.

-A3-2.2 Identifying to an Agency What the Application Covers
+A3-2.2 Identifying to an Agency what the Application covers

-Generally speaking, multiple eCTD applications can be provided for different strengths and dosage forms.
-However, a single eCTD is preferred (see A3-1, Introduction of this annex).
-A key factor in making this decision is that in Europe the applicant cannot cross-refer from one eCTD to another (e.g., for drug substance).
+Generally speaking, a single eCTD application is submitted for all strengths and forms under one tradename.
+In Europe, the applicant cannot cross-refer from one eCTD to another (e.g., for drug substance).